shadabshaukat/python-flask-demo-oracle/README.md

 docker run -p 4443:4443 oracleflaskdemo
 ```

+#### Note : If you are using Podman instead of Docker, just replaced 'docker' with 'podman' in the last 2 commands

 ## Oracle Linux VM Deploy

 ### 1. Install Python 3.6, flask , cx_Oracle, Jinga2 & six packages on Oracle Linux 7